enterspeedhq/enterspeed-docs/docs/integrations/typesense.md

 # Typesense

 :::info
 We are currently working on a UI for Destinations.
 This means that you'll soon be able to setup Typesense directly from the Enterspeed APP yourself.
-But note, the Algolia destination itself is fully ready for production.
+But note, the Typesense destination itself is fully ready for production.

 For now, contact us if you want to get started.
 :::